realrnvr/puck/client/README.md

 # WORK TO DO:

-1. Code split (~done) + lazy load required components (~done) + General optimization.
-2. to put refresh option on chapter-image error and chapter-list error and chapter-image (mangadex.org one) error?
+1. to put refresh option on chapter-image error and chapter-list error and chapter-image (mangadex.org one) error?
-3. scroll thingy.
-4. change chapter loader.
-5. "set" cache header error.
+2. "set" cache header error. (tests)
-6. grid img breaks somethimes.
+3. prefetch queries.
+4. email awaits.
+5. template margin and home.

 # GENERAL OPTIMIZATION: